CMMS Solution CMMS Blog What Is Maintenance Scheduling

 But, how can you create the best maintenance schedule?

 Every facility strives for top-notch quality while attempting to reduce expenses, downtime, and potential issues.
-Coupled with maintenance planning, maintenance scheduling helps you strategically map out the best ways to achieve this goal.
+Coupled with the maintenance planning process and preventive maintenance, maintenance scheduling helps you strategically map out the best ways to achieve this goal.
+In fact, a preventive maintenance checklist helps in implementing a successful PM strategy.

-In this blog post, let us explain maintenance scheduling, how it differs from maintenance planning, its benefits, its process, some common scheduling challenges, and how to improve maintenance scheduling.
+In this blog post, we will explain maintenance scheduling, its differences from maintenance planning, its benefits, the process involved, common scheduling challenges, and how to improve maintenance scheduling.

 What is maintenance scheduling?

-Maintenance scheduling is the process in which the maintenance department plans, organizes, and coordinates all maintenance activities that need to be completed to ensure equipment is working in optimal condition.
+Maintenance scheduling is the process by which the maintenance department plans, organizes, and coordinates all maintenance activities needed to ensure equipment is in optimal condition.

-As per maintenance experts, the primary reasons behind unscheduled equipment downtime include aging equipment (34%), mechanical failure (20%), operator error (11%), lack of time for maintenance (9%), and poor equipment design (8%).
+According to maintenance experts, the primary reasons for unscheduled equipment downtime include aging equipment (34%), mechanical failure (20%), operator error (11%), lack of time for maintenance (9%), and poor equipment design (8%).
 (Source: Plant Engineering, 2020)

-Maintenance scheduling helps reduce unscheduled downtime by proactively planning and allocating resources required for maintenance tasks, solving issues before they turn into major breakdowns.
+Maintenance scheduling helps reduce unscheduled downtime by proactively planning and allocating the resources required for maintenance tasks, solving issues before they become major breakdowns.
 Moreover, it helps increase equipment lifespan and enhance overall operational efficiency.

 What is the difference between maintenance scheduling and maintenance planning?